IM-IgniteDEV/IM-IgniteDEV/README.md

 ## The Story

-I wrote my first line of code at **13 years old**.
-By 15, I was shipping production Minecraft plugins.
+I started interesting in programming when I was **11 years old**, that's when I wrote my first line of code.
+My first commerical project was when I was **13 years old**.
+By 15, I was shipping international production Minecraft plugins.
 After years of relentless building I hit burnout, stepped away, reflected, and came back stronger.

 **IgniteDEV** isn't just a username.
 It's a promise: *reignited passion, battle-tested expertise, and code that performs under pressure.*